textbook/salary-stats/README.md

 You can delete a single person at a time or everyone at once.
 In the former case, if the inputs are empty when you choose to delete a person, they are filled in with that person's details.
-This makes it harder to accidently lose data and means you can easily "edit" someone by deleting them, modifying the inputs and submitting them again.
+This makes it harder to accidentally lose data and means you can easily "edit" someone by deleting them, modifying the inputs and submitting them again.
 In the latter case a warning appears asking for confirmation, as this cannot be undone.